 Workers Compensation, General Liability, and Property insurance

 The College also has insurance that covers Bryn Mawr employees, volunteers, and students for personal injuries while working abroad or to cover loss or damage to College property abroad.
-If you have an experience that might involve an insurance claim, please contact Kari Fazio (firstname.lastname@example.org) as soon as possible.
+If you are an employee traveling for business purposes and are injured, please immediately contact Environmental Health and Safety.
+If you have an experience that might involve the injury of a student or damage to College property, please contact Kari Fazio (firstname.lastname@example.org) as soon as possible.

 To protect against data breaches and intrusion, data encryption is/will be implemented on all College computers.
 Once your computer is encrypted, there are some additional considerations when it comes to international travel since some nations have travel restrictions related to encrypted computers (China and Russia, among others).
 If you hope to travel internationally with a College device, please contact the Help Desk well in advance of your travel date for a LITS consult.
 LITS will work with you on finding a solution that will accommodate your needs, meet the requirements of the country, and appropriately protect the College's (and your personal) data.